 1. Organic Farming Enriches The Soil

 Since plants absorb nutrients from the soul, the healthier the soil, the more nutrients vegetables will have.
 Our current farming practices destroy soil quality through overuse of chemical pesticides and over-farming.
 Samples of chemically treated soil have shown that it contains less than 100 good bacteria per teaspoon.
-In comparison, one teaspoon of organic soil contains up
+In comparison, one teaspoon of organic soil contains up to 1 billion good bacteria.
+Since organic farming depends upon composting and avoids chemical pesticides, the soil is naturally richer in nutrients.

 2. It Is Free From Harmful Pesticides